zwily/typus/README.md

-# Typus: Admin interface for Rails applications
+# Typus: Admin Panel for Ruby on Rails applications

 **Typus** is designed for a single activity: